digitalrebar/provision/doc/arch/data.rst

 Additionally, the machine maintains an ordered list of profiles that are searched and then finally the **global profile**.
 See :ref:`rs_model_profile` and :ref:`rs_model_template` for more information.

+.. note:: When updating the Params part of the embedded Profile in the :ref:`rs_model_machine` object, using the **PUT** method will replace the Params map with the map from the input object.
+The **PATCH** will merge the Params map in the input with the existing Params map in the current :ref:`rs_model_machine` object.
+The **POST** method on the params subaction will replace the map with the input version.

 .. index::
   pair: Model; BootEnv